humdrum-tools/humdrum-documentation/guide/ch25/index.md

 way of pre-processing passages so that only the structurally most important notes are considered during processing.
-The <span class="tool">correl</span> command provides a way for measuring *parametric* similarity \-- where similarity is based on numerical resemblance.
+The <span class="tool">correl</span> command provides a way for measuring *parametric* similarity &mdash; where similarity is based on numerical resemblance.
 By contrast, the <span class="tool">simil</span> command provides a way for measuring *non-parametric* similarity: similar inputs are ones that require the least editing in order for one input to be made equivalent to the